Andalusia: Municipalities and local entities

 Beyond the level of provinces, Andalusia is further divided into 774 municipalities (municipios).
 The municipalities of Andalusia are regulated by Title III of the Statute of Autonomy, Articles 91–95, which establishes the municipality as the basic territorial entity of Andalusia, each of which has legal personhood and autonomy in many aspects of its internal affairs.
 At the municipal level, representation, government and administration is performed by the ayuntamiento (municipal government), which has competency for urban planning, community social services, supply and treatment of water, collection and treatment of waste, and promotion of tourism, culture, and sports, among other matters established by law.

-Among the more important Andalusian cities besides the provincial capitals are: